Seth MacFarlane Talks To Jimmy Fallon About The Future Of His Shows After COVID-19

 Seth MacFarlane appeared on the May 11 edition of The Tonight Show Starring Jimmy Fallon.
 While chatting with the host during the at-home episode, MacFarlane opened up about how his life had changed during the COVID-19 pandemic, per E!
 Online.

 MacFarlane is one of the busiest television writers in the entertainment industry with three series — The Orville, Family Guy, and American Dad — currently on the air.
-He has no intention of slowing down, as his Fallon appearance was in part to promote his new web series The At-Home Variety Show.
+He has no intention of slowing down, as his Fallon appearance served, in part, to promote his new web series, The At-Home Variety Show.
 The new show will air weekdays on NBCUniversal’s Peacock streaming service.

-Being stuck at home hasn’t slowed down MacFarlane at all, with MacFarlane telling Fallon that modern technology has allowed him and his team to continue working on his animated series such without missing a beat.
+Being stuck at home hasn’t slowed down MacFarlane at all, with MacFarlane telling Fallon that modern technology has allowed him and his team to continue working on his animated series without missing a beat.

 The Orville is a different story.
 The live-action show was shut down while in the middle of filming an episode for its third season, and MacFarlane joked that an extended hiatus could create some unintentional confusion for viewers.